Homemade Cat Food – 3 DIY Recipes That Are Healthy for Cats!

 - A comfortable environment.

-The market for cat food has exploded in recent years, boasting a wide variety of food products.
-Store shelves are lined with varying choices, generally starting from cheaper options and escalating up to the pricier cat foods.
+The cat food market has grown rapidly in recent years, with a wide variety of products.
+As a result, store shelves are lined with a range of options, from cheaper options to pricier cat foods.

-The issue we run into is, less costly meal choices for our cats do not always cover all the nutritional needs of the feline diet.
+The issue we face is that less expensive cat food options sometimes do not meet all the nutritional needs of a feline diet.

-Alternatively, your cat may enjoy the more expensive top brands, which are veterinarian-recommended and claim to make all the difference in a cat’s life, but these as well may not be the best choice for your cat either.
+Alternatively, your cat may prefer the more expensive top brands, which are veterinarian-recommended and claim to make a difference in a cat’s life.
+Still, there may be better options for your cat.

 Here is where DIY homemade cat food may be the best choice.

-These days, creating your meals for your cats is on the rise.
+These days, creating meals for your cats is on the rise.
 DIY homemade cat food recipes are readily available.
 Supplements and nutritional additives are easily accessible for purchase online.
-You can have practically everything you need delivered directly to your door.
+In addition, you can have practically everything you need delivered directly to your door.

 There are even DIY homemade cat food cookbooks available.
-You can very well prepare a meat dish or even your very own DIY homemade cat food gravy if you'd like!
+You can prepare a meat dish or your own DIY cat food gravy if you’d like.

-Surprisingly, as if adding longevity to your cats' lives isn't enough, many cat owners discover that making their DIY cat food can save them money.
-Often DIY homemade cat foods are cheaper in the long run than purchasing cases and dry bags from the store.
+Surprisingly, as if adding longevity to your cats’ lives isn’t enough, many cat owners discover that making their DIY cat food can save them money.
+In addition, homemade cat food is often cheaper over the long term than buying canned and dry food at the store.

 Raw cat food is what it says, raw.
 Meaning there is no cooking involved.
 All ingredients are prepped and served to your cat raw.

-The raw DIY homemade cat foods diet is generally minimal and free from added fillers.
-The best-known benefit to a raw food diet for your cat is raw food is known to retain essential nutrients that often get removed during the cooking process.
+The raw DIY homemade cat food diet is generally minimal and free from added fillers.
+However, the best-known benefit of a raw food diet for your cat is that raw food retains essential nutrients that often get removed during cooking.

-Cooked cat food, again, is what you would assume: food that has undergone a process of cooking before consumption.
+Cooked cat food is what you would expect: food that has been cooked before consumption.

-Cooked canned cat foods can be beneficial in their own ways.
-Most commercial cat foods packaged in cans are cooked cat foods.
-Many of these options will contain wheat, rice, soy, and other additives that are not always beneficial to your cat's diet.
-A lot of pet owners choose this food as it is generally the cheaper option.
+Cooked canned cat food can be beneficial in its own way.
+Most commercial cat foods packaged in cans are cooked.
+Many of these options contain wheat, rice, soy, and other additives that may be beneficial to your cat’s diet only occasionally.
+However, many pet owners choose this food as it is generally cheaper.

-Talk to your veterinarian about your options and the implications specific options may have on your cat's health.
+Talk to your veterinarian about your options and the implications specific options may have on your cat’s health.
 It is best to be informed.
-Your vet can provide information that compliments your cat’s medical history and specific needs.
-DIY homemade cat food may be just what your cat needs.
+Your vet can provide information that complements your cat’s medical history and specific needs.
+For example, your cat may need DIY homemade cat food.

 Before we look at three DIY homemade cat food recipes, let’s see what cats usually need to sustain a healthy lifestyle and immune system.